-At each SP a detailed survey will be performed, with the aim to collect data and information on the freshwater vertebrate fauna species which could be present in the area surrounding the selected SP.
-In addition, at each SP EUNIS habitat categories will be verified on the ground, with regards to the definition of Natural Habitats and Modified Habitats (IFC 2012, PS6).
-This survey will be performed twice, in Spring 2024 and in Autumn 2024, in order to gather information on all the fish species potentially present in the freshwater habitats within the Project AoI during the different seasons.
+A detailed survey will be necessarily performed in Spring (May/June) 2024, when the environmental conditions at the site will be more appropriate for the collection of data and information on the freshwater vertebrate fauna species present in the area surrounding the selected FW.
+In addition, at each FW EUNIS habitat categories will be verified on the ground, with regards to the definition of Natural Habitats and Modified Habitats (IFC 2012, PS6).

 ID Coordinates (Decimal Degrees, WGS84 - UTM Zone 37N)

-Longitude Latitude
+טו Longitude Latitude

 FW01 39.946432 37.418704

 FW02 39.950353 37.394689